 In general, genetic algorithms encode a "solution" to a problem as a "gene", essentially a string with a predefined structure.
 The initial solution is chosen at random, and might in fact not be a solution at all.
-So, the problem is selecting concrete web services to fit the workflow with customer's requirements; a solution would be a mapping where each task (or abstract service) is assigned a concrete service.
-The selected services might however not be the best solution (their interfaces might not match.
-They might not provide the best end to end security, etc.).
+Assume the problem at hand: selecting concrete web services for a workflow; a solution would be a mapping where each task (or abstract service) is assigned a concrete service.
+The selected services might however not be the best solution (their interfaces might not match, they might not provide the best end to end security, etc).
 Hence, it is clearly necessary to determine how good the solution is, which is achieved by use of a fitness function.
 If the solution is not satisfactory, evolution (essentially mutation of the gene string) will lead to a new generation which might be fitter or less fit.
 This is continued for an undetermined number of generations, until a predefined acceptable level of fitness is achieved - clearly a time consuming process.

 Compared to the typical genetic optimization approaches, the immune optimization approach is a population based optimization method.
-The difference between the immune algorithm and genetic algorithm has been detailed in [9,11] and a detailed discussion is beyond the scope of this paper.
+The difference between the immune algorithm and genetic algorithm has been detailed in [9, 11] and a detailed discussion is beyond the scope of this paper.
 Briefly, the immune algorithm has a property ensuring the diversity of the population during the evolution process.
-In recent years, some work has been dedicated to increasing the speed of the immune evolution approach [9, 10, 11].
+In recent years, some work has been dedicated to increasing the speed of the immune evolution approach [9-11].
 Other work has concentrated on applying the immune algorithm in many application domains; web service being one of them.
 In [8] the immune algorithm was adopted to use notions of affinity and concentration to ensure population diversity.
 Population diversity is important as it prevents premature convergence.

-2. Overview of Immune Optimization Method
+2.2.
+Overview of Immune Optimization Method

 There are two steps of evolution: the Immune selection operation and clonal selection operation.
 In the Immune selection operation, antibodies are proliferated and suppressed to regulate their density, and making sure that the potential helpful antibodies will not be destroyed.
 In the clonal selection operation, we use the potential genes which are in high quality antibodies as heuristic information for speeding up convergence.
 Calculation of affinity and concentration.
 Genetic algorithms are useful for their independence of the concrete optimization problem tackled.
 However, the premature convergence problem often produces local optimal results rather than global ones.
 To obtain global optimization, the Immune algorithm has proposed the use of affinity, which means the similarity between two antibodies, and concentration, which is representing the density of population in the mating pool.
 Basically, when the mating population has a stable concentration, the evolution can easily maintain the population diversity.
-In this paper, we calculate the affinity between the antibody i and the anti-body j using Hamming distance as per Eq.(1)where N_d denotes the total number of genes in one antibody.
-And $D_n = 1$, when the alleles are similar, and $D_n = 0$ other-wise:
+In this paper, we calculate the affinity between the antibody i and the antibody j using Hamming distance as per formula (1):